 3.1.9

 The dark green outer leaves of cabbage, lettuce, etc, are very rich in vitamin A. So are the green tops of vegetables like the radish, beet root, carrot, knol khol, etc. In preparing such vegetables, these highly nutritious portions should not be thrown away.
-Cabbage shredded with a sharp knife will retain vitamin C longer than cabbage cut on shredder or with a dull knife.3.2 Selection, Handling and Preparation of Fruits
+Cabbage shredded with a sharp knife will retain vitamin C longer than cabbage cut on shredder or with a dull knife.

+3.1.10 Processing methods such as steaming, roasting, grilling or boiling tend to preserve nutrients, especially water-soluble vitamins, when compared to boiling.

+3.1.11 Avoid reheating cooked foods.
+If necessary, use methods such as microwaving, steaming or pressure cooking, which result in lesser nutrient loss compared to boiling.
+Reheat only the amount of food that is needed.

+3.1.12 Using a minimal amount of cooking liquid will help reduce the loss of water-soluble vitamins.
+Use leftover liquid as stock in soups and gravies.

+3.1.13 Avoid using agents such as baking soda to retain colour, which may reduce the riboflavin and vitamin C content in food.

+3.2 Selection, Handling and Preparation of Fruits

 3.2.1